tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # TRAINING & SUPERVISION

-ARK Co-Living Ltd is committed to maintaining and developing standards of excellence in all aspects of its business.
+GOP Co-Living Ltd is committed to maintaining and developing standards of excellence in all aspects of its business.
 To that end, we aspire to deliver high standards of health and safety management and recognise that training and development at all levels is a key contributor in delivering those standards, both in terms of health and safety as well as occupational training.
 Safety training is cost effective and is proven to reduce accidents at work.
-ARK Co-Living Ltd has a duty to provide information, instruction, training and supervision to all employees to ensure their health, safety and welfare whilst they are at work.
+GOP Co-Living Ltd has a duty to provide information, instruction, training and supervision to all employees to ensure their health, safety and welfare whilst they are at work.

 Providing appropriate information, instruction and training will: